 The bokeh of the second generation Tamron 28-75mm f2.8 VXD G2 lens is much improved from the strong bubble and onion ring bokeh of the first generation lens.
 However, if you look closely at the Tamron bokeh shot below, there are still a few reminders of these bokeh weaknesses with the second-generation G2 lens.

-In my opinion, the Tamron’s bokeh is at least on a par with the Zeiss, and its bokeh benefits from its larger aperture of f2.8 compared to the f3.3-4 of the Zeiss, having 9 aperture blades instead of 6 and rounder bokeh balls at the corner of the image.
+In my opinion, the Tamron’s bokeh is on a par with the Zeiss, and its bokeh benefits from its larger aperture of f2.8 compared to the f3.3-4 of the Zeiss, having 9 aperture blades instead of 6 and rounder bokeh balls at the corner of the image.
+Nevetheless, peeping into my current bokeh photos, I prefer the bokeh of the Zeiss lens when shot with an open aperture.

 Tamron and Zeiss shots in and around São Bento station

-To get some real impressions beyond pixel peeping of what you can shoot with these lenses, take a look at some “normal” location shots in and around São Bento station.
+To get some impressions beyond pixel peeping of what kind of real photos you can shoot with these lenses, take a look at some “normal” location shots in and around São Bento station.
 Click on an image of interest and press the Image-Info button “i” to see the focal length, aperture, shutter speed and ISO settings for each photo.

 When you click on an image in the galleries, following buttons will allow you to select some features.
 Use Original-size to watch the photo in full resolution: